kluzny/FizzBuzz/README.md

 7. Error Handling - uses a begin rescue until loop with custom errors
 8. RubyGems - no need to re-invent the wheel
 9. Web Request - fetch fizzbuzz.txt down from a remote url
+10. Consensus - runs other fizzbuzz scripts and takes the most common answer

 ## Testing
 Running `bundle exec rspec`, or just `bundle exec guard` will test all the files against fizzbuzz.txt